-1. General partnership
+- 1 General partnership

-2. Limited partnership
+- 2 Limited partnership

-3. Additional liability company
+- 3 Additional liability company

-4. Limited liability company
+- 4 Limited liability company

-5. Joint stock company
+- 5 Joint stock company

-The most common for conducting business activities in Ukraine are limited liability companies ("LLCs") and joint stock companies ("JSCs"), both of which embody the concept of limited liability for investors.
+The most common companies for conducting business activities in Ukraine are limited liability companies (LLCs) and joint stock companies (JSCs), both of which embody the concept of limited liability for investors.

-In choosing between an LLC and a private JSC in establishing a whollyowned subsidiary, LLCs appear to be more popular than private JSCs due to the various establishment and operational considerations.
+In choosing between an LLC and a private JSC in establishing a wholly owned subsidiary, LLCs appear to be more popular than private JSCs due to the various establishment and operational considerations.
 The main general corporate benefit of an LLC in comparison with a JSC is that the procedure for the establishment and operation of an LLC is significantly less burdensome and time-consuming.
 An LLC does not have to issue shares or perform the procedural steps required for issuing shares.
 The absence of shares in an LLC makes this form of legal entity more mobile and flexible when the participants of the LLC have to change (increase or decrease) the charter capital of the company.

-Additionally, on 17 June 2018 the LLC Law has become effective.
-The LLC Law fundamentally changes regulation of LLCs in Ukraine and opens new opportunities for business, provides participants with a discretion in establishing the rules on LLC governance and to abolishes the outdated mandatory provisions of the Company Law applicable to the LLCs.
+The LLC Law, which became effective on 17 June 2018, fundamentally changed the regulation of LLCs in Ukraine and gave rise to new opportunities for business, provided participants with a discretion in establishing the rules on LLC governance and abolished the outdated mandatory provisions of the Company Law applicable to LLCs.